 Tango embodies the dreams, longings, and hopes of the early immigrants to Argentina.
 It offers a utopia—a refuge where brotherly love, intimacy, fellowship, and kindness prevail over animosity, prejudice, hatred, and pain.
 In this sanctuary, peace and harmony are achieved through trust, cooperation, and accommodation rather than conflict, competition, and aggression.
 It is a space where the two sexes complement and comfort one another, rather than clashing in hostility.
 Tango provides a temporary escape from the pressures and anxieties of modern life (see Tango: The Historical and Cultural Impacts).

-Those who equate modernization with progress often overlook its darker side.
-In many respects, modernization has a dehumanizing effect, transforming interconnected, interdependent social beings into self-sufficient yet isolated individuals.
-It weakens the ties that once bound communities together, shifting our focus from collective well-being to personal gain.
-Attachment, fraternity, interdependence, and shared responsibilities have faded.
-Families are disintegrating, traditional values are eroding, and ecological balance is deteriorating.
-Natural resources are depleting, and the environment is suffering irreversible damage.
-Meanwhile, egoism, individualism, division, polarization, and materialism take center stage—alongside rising levels of stress, corruption, violence, and crime.
-In short, humanity is being overshadowed by the relentless march of so-called modernity (see The World Needs a New Philosophy).
+Those who equate modernization with progress often overlook its darker consequences.
+In many ways, modernization has a dehumanizing effect, reshaping interconnected, interdependent societies into fragmented collections of self-sufficient yet isolated individuals.
+The bonds that once united communities have weakened, shifting our focus from collective well-being to personal gain.
+Attachment, fraternity, and shared responsibility have faded, while families disintegrate and traditional values erode.
+Meanwhile, ecological balance deteriorates as natural resources dwindle and the environment suffers irreversible damage.
+In place of unity and interdependence, egoism, individualism, division, and materialism take center stage—accompanied by rising levels of stress, corruption, violence, and crime.
+In short, the relentless march of modernity threatens to overshadow the very essence of our humanity (see The World Needs a New Philosophy).

-The enduring popularity of tango in our time is a profound phenomenon.
-It reflects a deep, collective longing for a society that is equal, fair, cooperative, orderly, and harmonious—like a well-run milonga.
-Contrast that with today’s world, dominated by self-interest, rivalry, hostility, stress, madness, chaos, inequality, and division.
-Those who blindly place their faith in modernization must confront a more sobering reality.
-One blogger aptly observed, “The world is like water, and humans are like ink.
+The enduring popularity of tango today is a striking phenomenon, reflecting a deep, collective yearning for a society rooted in equality, fairness, cooperation, order, and harmony—much like a well-run milonga.
+This stands in stark contrast to the modern world, where self-interest, rivalry, hostility, stress, chaos, inequality, and division prevail.
+Those who place unwavering faith in modernization must confront a more sobering reality.
+As one blogger aptly observed, “The world is like water, and humans are like ink.
 What humans do to the world is like what ink does to water; over time, the ink only makes the water muddier, not clearer.
 Compared to our postmodern world, the past seems simpler, purer, and better.”

 Another poignant reflection comes from a woman who wrote, “In modern life, we center everything around work, which demands aggression.
 But if we bring that aggression into our marriages—constantly fighting for self-interest, forcing our partner to concede—what can such a marriage produce but unhappiness?”
 A similar sentiment was shared by a blogger who asked: “How many American businessmen lie in a hospital bed after a heart attack and finally ask themselves, ‘How did I end up living this way?
 Working too many hours… the love of my life is a stranger, if we haven’t already divorced… I missed my children growing up… I spent my life chasing financial security, not making memories with my friends… and now I end up here?’”